Haivision/srt/docs/stransmit.md

 Most important about SRT is that it can be either input or output and in both these cases it can work in listener, caller and rendezvous mode.
-SRT also handles several parameters special way, in addition to standard SRT options that can be set through the parameters:
+SRT also handles several parameters special way, in addition to standard SRT options that can be set through the parameters.

-    srt://HOST:PORT?PARAM1=VALUE&PARAM2=VALUE...

 SRT can be connected using one of three connection modes:

 - **caller**: the "agent" (this application) sends the connection request to the peer, which must be **listener**, and this way it initiates the connection.

-- **listener**: the "agent" waits for being contacted by any peer **caller** (note that a listener can accept multiple callers, but *srt-live-transmit* does not use this possibility - after the first connected one, it no longer accepts new connections).
+- **listener**: the "agent" waits to be contacted by any peer **caller**.
+Note that a listener can accept multiple callers, but *srt-live-transmit* does not use this ability; after the first connection, it no longer accepts new connections.

 - **rendezvous**: A one-to-one only connection where both parties are equivalent and both connect to one another simultaneously.
 Whoever happened to start first (or succeeded to punch through the firewall) is meant to have initiated the connection.

 This mode can be specified explicitly using the **mode** parameter.
 When it's not specified, then it is "deduced" the following way:

 - `srt://:1234` - the *port* is specified (1234), but *host* is empty.
 This assumes **listener** mode.
 - `srt://remote.host.com:1234` - both *host* ***and*** *port* are specified.
 This assumes **caller** mode.

 When the `mode` parameter is specified explicitly, then the interpretation of the `host` part is the following:

 * For caller, it's always the destination host address.
 If this is empty, it is resolved to `0.0.0.0`, which usually should mean connecting to the local host

 * For listener, it defines the IP address of the local device on which the socket should listen, e.g.:

 ```
 srt://10.10.10.100:5001?mode=listener